rwmurdoch/project.scripts/README.md

 # project.scripts

-This is just a repository for scripts that I've applied to collaborative projects
+A repository for utility scripts that I've applied to collaborative projects